kohler/hotcrp/devel/apidoc/documents.md

 > Upload file

-The `POST /upload` endpoint uploads documents to the server.
+The `POST /upload` endpoint uploads files to the server.
 It is intended for large documents, and can upload a file over multiple requests, each containing a slice of the data.

-To start an upload, set `start=1` and include the `size` of the whole uploaded file.
+To start an upload, set `start=1` and (if available) include the `size` of the whole uploaded file.
 The response will include a `token` field, a string like `hcupwhvGDVmHNYyDKdqeqA` that identifies the upload in progress.
 All further requests for the upload must include the `token` as parameter.